shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 ```

 ### Configure Node Network Addresses
-In the case of deploying different distributed nodes on multiple VMs, you can configure the distributed node IP address by modifying the `train.py` training script in the `/hfl-tensorflow` directory in the Docker container:
+In the case of deploying different distributed nodes on multiple VMs, you can configure the node IP addresses by modifying the `/hfl-tensorflow/train.py` in each container:

 ```shell
 tf.app.flags.DEFINE_string("ps_hosts", "['localhost:60002']", "ps hosts")